sachinsancheti1/RmdFormatsHub/README.md

 ## Acknowledgments

-- The R community and authors of the `rmarkdown` package.
+## Acknowledgments

+- Special thanks to the authors and maintainers of the `shiny`, `rmarkdown`, `shinyAce`, `shinyjs`, `yaml`, and other R packages that made this app possible.
+- Thanks to the RStudio team for providing an amazing IDE and platform, and the R community for their continuous contributions to open-source.
-- Contributors and users who provided valuable feedback.
+- A big thank you to the contributors and early users who provided valuable feedback to improve this app.